JoostGevaert/IFC5-development/course/README.md

 ## Find the other class of the wall

+> Besides 'IfcWall' the wall in our hello-wall example has another class associated to it.
+Can you find it?
+Post the 'code' and 'URI' here.

 Besides the `"Ifc5:class" "IfcWall"`, the wall in the hello-wall example also has the `"nlsfb:class" "21.21"` associated to it, which is defined on lines 671 - 680:

 ```json